Nevi'im: Extraliturgical public reading

-In some Near and Middle Eastern Jewish traditions, the whole of Nevi'im (as well as the rest of the Tanakh and the Mishnah) is read each year on a weekly rota, usually on Shabbat afternoons.
+In some Near and Middle Eastern traditions, the whole of Nevi'im (as well as the rest of the Hebrew Bible and the Mishnah) is read each year on a weekly rota, usually on Shabbat afternoons.
 These reading sessions often take place in the synagogue courtyard but are not considered to be synagogue services.

 Aramaic translation

-A targum is an Aramaic translation of the Hebrew Scriptures that was compiled or written in the Land of Israel or in Babylonia from the Second Temple period until the early Middle Ages (late first millennium).
+A targum is an Aramaic translation of the scriptures that was compiled or written in the Palestinian (Western) or in Babylonian (Eastern, Iraqi) Talmudic academies between the Second Temple period and the early Middle Ages (late first millennium).
 According to the Talmud, the targum on Nevi'im was composed by Jonathan ben Uzziel.
-Like Targum Onkelos on the Torah, Targum Jonathan is an eastern (Babylonian) targum with early origins in the west (Land of Israel).
+Like Targum Onkelos on the Torah, Targum Jonathan is an eastern targum with early origins in the west.

-Like the targum to the Torah, Targum Jonathan to Nevi'im served a formal liturgical purpose: it was read alternately, verse by verse, or in blocks of up to three verses, in the public reading of the Haftarah and in the study of Nevi'im.
-Yemenite Jews continue the above tradition to this day, and have thus preserved a living tradition of the Babylonian vocalization for the Targum to Nevi'im.
+Like the targum to the Torah, Targum Jonathan to Nevi'im served a formal liturgical purpose: it was read alternately, verse by verse, or in blocks of up to three verses, in the public reading of the Haftara and in the study of Nevi'im.
+Yemenite Jews continue the above tradition to this day and have thus preserved a living tradition of the vocalisation of the Jewish Babylonian Aramaic for the Targum to Nevi'im.